 Another new feature is the movement of the entries in the rankings.
-An unchanged , risen , declined , or new entry is indicated by an icon below the rank number.
+An unchanged , risen , descended , or new entry is indicated by an icon below the rank number.

 Breaking up the chart into these price points and visual indicators will hopefully allow you to come up with a much better purchasing decision.
 Whether you’re a professional or a home user, there’s certainly one that’s right for you.

 US $200 & Up: